storyteller/Storyteller/documentation/documentation/engine/state.md

 <div class="alert alert-info" role="alert"><strong>Note!</strong> The API for storing and retrieving state across <code>Fixture</code> objects is a breaking change in 3.0 from earlier versions.
 This was done to conceptually untangle state management from any running application container. </div>

 While many if not most specifications will be authored with the grammars in a single `Fixture`, it is very possible and frequently desirable to use multiple `Fixture` sections within a specification body.
-Fortunately, Storyteller has a mechanism in `Fixture's` to store and retrieve object state within the execution of a specification.
+Fortunately, Storyteller has a mechanism in `Fixtures` to store and retrieve object state within the execution of a specification.

 ## Using Fixture.Context.State